-JSTOR (short for journal storage) Business Collections is a searchable full text database which contains the archives of academic business journals.
+JSTOR (short for journal storage) Business Collections is a searchable full-text database that contains the archives of academic business journals.
 The journals in this database are generally archived back to the original issue and most are current to within one to five years of the present.

 How to access JSTOR Business Collections

-Mouse over Find on the library homepage then click on A-Z Database List.
-Now click on JSTOR Business Collections.
-If off campus, you will be prompted for your BU login.
+Mouse over Find on the library homepage then click on Databases.
+Now click on "J" under "Browse by Title" then on JSTOR Business Collections.
+If off-campus, you will be prompted for your BRUIN Connect login.
 Once you are logged into one database, you are logged into all of them until you close your browser.